markusmobius/go-trafilatura/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 19 files with 3,496 lines of code that haven’t been ported, so there is still long way to go.
+There are 19 files with 3,423 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 3 May 2021

+- Port `link_density_test` and `link_density_test_tables` from `htmlprocessing.py`

 ### 2 May 2021